 How Bitter Receptors Work

-The bitter receptors act as chemical detectors that can detect harmful substances and initiate localized responses.
-But they can also trigger immune responses and the release of hormones that control appetite regulation and insulin sensitivity(1).
+The bitter receptors act as chemical detectors that can detect harmful substances and initiate localized responses when they come in contact with synthetic or natural bitters.
+But they can also trigger immune responses and the release of hormones that control appetite regulation and insulin sensitivity(1), making digestive bitters a beneficial tool in balancing our diet.

 So returning to the question of why we taste bitter flavors: the bitter taste receptors in our digestive tract are able to detect both harmful chemicals and healthy chemicals and then react accordingly(2).